TL;DR: Is Cluely AI Worth It?

 The kicker:

-• Reports suggest that one of Cluely’s founders was expelled from Columbia University following involvement with a similar tool designed to assist with interview cheating.
+• Cluely’s CEO and co-founder was expelled from Columbia University following involvement with a similar tool designed to assist with interview cheating.

 • Their launch video appears to depict someone using Cluely to misrepresent their age and fake knowledge about art during a date.
 If people already worry about old photos on dating apps being misleading, this takes misrepresentation to a whole new level.

-• Cluely’s marketing seems to lean heavily into controversy, using outrage as a form of virality.
+• Cluely’s early marketing leaned heavily into controversy, using outrage as a form of virality.
 This is often called ragebait marketing.

 Co-founder Chungin “Roy” Lee first built a version called Interview Coder as a Columbia student, and used it to land an Amazon internship.